WorldBrain/Memex/Readme.md

 ⭐️Nested Collections

-Drop by in our [team chat](http://join-worldbrain.herokuapp.com/)) if you're interested in contributing to those features.
+Drop by in our [team chat](http://join-worldbrain.herokuapp.com/) if you're interested in contributing to those features.
-Experience in React or React Native & Test Driven Development required.
+***Experience in React or React Native & Test Driven Development required***

 ## Bugs & Feature Requests
 Head over to our [community forums](https://community.worldbrain.io) to post your requests.